-We offer supervision in refugee care, allowing you to undertake research that introduces a therapeutic dimension and psychosocial perspective to your work with asylum seekers and/or refugees.
+We offer supervision in Refugee Care, allowing you to undertake research that introduces a therapeutic dimension and psychosocial perspectives to your work with asylum seekers, refugees and other involuntarily dislocated persons.

-Our taught PhD Refugee Care is available if you are able to pursue independent research, but first need preparation through a taught component.
-You take the modules and assessments for the MA Refugee Care, followed by a research project and thesis.
-It is especially useful if you have a postgraduate degree in another field and need a period of study in refugee care before proceeding to research and the award of a PhD.
+The second includes a taught component.
+The Taught PhD Refugee Care is available if you are able to pursue independent research, but first need preparation through two terms of a taught component.
+Over the Autumn and Spring term you will take the modules and assessments for the MA Refugee Care, followed by a research project and thesis beginning in the Summer term of the first year.
+It is especially useful if you have a postgraduate degree in another field but need a period of study in Refugee Care before proceeding to research and the award of a PhD.

 For more information on this option, please email firstname.lastname@example.org.

 Within our Department of Psychosocial and Psychoanalytic Studies, you will be allocated a supervisor whose role it is to guide you through the different stages of your research degree.
 In some cases, you may have joint supervision by two members of our staff.

 The support provided by your supervisor is a key feature of your research student experience and you will have regular one-to-one meetings to discuss progress on your research.
 Initially, your supervisor will help you develop your research topic and plan.

 Twice a year, you will have a supervisory board meeting, which provides a more formal opportunity to discuss your progress and agree your plans for the next six months.